zareenzkhan/ziajangwa/FirstPage.md

 It most of the time happens that if a flight experience any delay in its departure, it will not be able to reach timely on the destination.
 So we picked it up as our objective to predict the delay in arrival if the flight is delayed on departure.

 ## Model 1
-We use **Linear Regression Model** to do this prediction.
+We use **Linear Regression Model** to do the prediction.

 ## Implementation
 In this model we used SCHEDULE_TIME to predict ARRIVAL_DELAY.

 ## Results
-Score on training data is 0.83
+Score on training data is 0.81
-Score on test data is 0.76
+Score on test data is 0.81
 ![Image](/flight_dataLR1.png)

 ## Model 2
-We use **Multiple Linear Regression Model** to do this prediction.
+We use **Multiple Linear Regression Model** to do the prediction.

 ## Implementation
 1. We first find out the duration of flight by using two features, SCHEDULE_DEPARTURE and SCHEDULE_ARRIVAL.